tri-cods/github-pages/sections/06-customize.md

 <span class="site-footer-credits">This page was created by Alice using <a href="https://pages.github.com">GitHub Pages (2024)</a>.</span>
 ```

-- Once you've made a change, remember to add a message as you commit your changes.
+- Be careful editing around brackets and tags and make sure anything that is opened is also closed.
+Once you've made a change, remember to add a message as you commit your changes.

 ## The GitHub code editor

 Once you get into these advanced customizations, you may feel limited by the in-browser editor, which only lets you edit one file at a time.
 Fortunately, GitHub has other several other options for editing content, including the **github.dev** editor.
 This option is helpful because it still works in your browser, so you don't have to download or install any software, but you get an environment that lets you work more flexibly.
+It also uses syntax highlighting, which can be very helpful as you are working in unfamiliar languages.

 To open the github.dev editor, navigate to any file and open the dropdown menu next to the pencil button.
 Select 'Open with github.dev'.

 <img src="../static/githubdev.png" alt="open github.dev editor" width="30%"/>

-Once your editor has loaded, you will see a window very similar to the code editor VS Code.
+Once your editor has loaded, you will see an interface that looks very similar to the Desktop application [Visual Studio Code](https://code.visualstudio.com/).
 On the left sidebar, you'll see all the folders and files in your repository.
 You can use these to quickly navigate between files.

 <img src="../static/ghdev-interface.png" alt="The github.dev editor" width="100%"/>